microsoft/hlsl-specs/proposals/0007-const-instance-methods.md

 ## Introduction

 HLSL does not currently support `const` instance methods for user-defined data types.
-This proposal seeks to add support for `const` instance methods.
+This proposal seeks to add support for `const` instance methods, and to adopt const-correct behaviors across the HLSL library objects.

 ## Motivation